Last Updated on September 18, 2024

 The best alcohol to make vanilla extract is alcohol that is at least 70 proof, or 35% alcohol.
 This makes vodka an ideal choice for vanilla extract.

 Vodka is also odorless and tasteless, which allows the vanilla to really shine.
-However, you can also use bourbon and whiskey in place of vodka if you have nothing else.
-I personally really like to use bourbon.
+However, you can also use bourbon and whiskey in place of vodka if you prefer that.
+I used a mix of whiskey and bourbon for the very first batch of vanilla I made, and I used vodka for my second batch.

 It’s also important to note that you don’t have to use super high quality liquor — save the good stuff for drinking!